jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/advisories/relsb/index.md

 ## Description

-mdpdf version 3.0.1 allows an external attacker to remotely obtain arbitrary local files.
+markdown-pdf version 11.0.0 allows an external attacker to remotely obtain arbitrary local files.
 This is possible because the application does not validate the Markdown content entered by the user.